Monday, August 22, 2022

 ‘May I call Jeanne and say, ‘All good?’

-‘Ok,’ said Cam, ‘thank goodness that bit’s done.
-Now you’ve already discussed the cost of a ring with Jeanne, it needed to be around that amount each, given what we live on, the girls were fine with those.
-Afraid it’s not a ‘two sweethearts wander into a shop’ thing, they were told what was available, each chose for herself, hopefully you’ll both be deliriously happy with the choice, you know their stones, it will be churches in two different places, we bring in the vicars, ours, no best man, no bridesmaids, no reception but there is a honeymoon much later, I’ll explain.
-Any issues so far apart from honeymoon?’
+‘Ok,’ said Cam, ‘thank goodness that’s over.
+Now … you’ve already discussed the cost of a ring with Jeanne, it needed to be around that amount each, given what we live on, the girls were fine with those.
+Afraid it’s not a ‘two sweethearts wander into a shop’ thing, they were told what was available, each chose for herself, hopefully you’ll both be deliriously happy with the choice, you know their stones, it will be churches in two different places, we bring in the vicars, ours, no best man, no bridesmaids, no reception but there is a honeymoon much, much later, maybe weeks …I’ll explain.
+Any issues so far, apart from the honeymoon?’

 Heads shook.